top of page

 Typical female pattern: Narrow red front

-Oak Ladybird can also show a faint reddish tip to the wing cases but is a very different shape and occurs in different habitat (see below).
+Oak Ladybird can also show a faint reddish tip to the wing cases but is a very different shape and occurs in a different habitat (see below).

 Oak Ladybird

 This is a small and rounded species, with a short oval shape and highly domed "shoulder" area.
+The wing cases are all dark but the red abdomen tip is usually extending beyond the wing cases.

-The wing cases are all dark but the red abdomen tip is usually visible extending beyond the wing cases.
 This feature is clearly visible if the underside is examined.

 The amount of red on the pronotum front varies.